-When designing real-time and embedded systems, it is essential to blend object-oriented concepts with the concepts of concurrent processing.
-This paper has described some of the key aspects of the COMET method for designing real-time and embedded systems, which integrates object-oriented and concurrent processing concepts and uses the UML notation
+When designing real-time and distributed applications, it is essential to blend object-oriented concepts with the concepts of concurrent processing.
+This paper has described some of the key aspects of the COMET method for designing real-time and distributed applications, which integrates object-oriented and concurrent processing concepts and uses the UML notation.